crisperdue/prooftoys-site/content/privacy.md

 We process your information for purposes based on improvement of the service, compliance with our legal obligations, and/or your consent.

-We use the information we collect or receive:

-*To evaluate and improve our service, and your user experience.* We use and store website session information in aggregated and anonymized form so that it is not associated with individual end users and does not include personal information.
+We use the information we collect or receive to evaluate and improve the service and your user experience.
+We use and store website session information in aggregated and anonymized form so that it is not associated with individual end users and does not include personal information.
 We will not use identifiable personal information without your consent.

 ### Will your information be shared with anyone?